2006 CFN Freshman All-America First Team

 including two interceptions and a blocked kick.

-DL Sen’Derrick Marks, Auburn – Marks evolved into this
+Sen’Derrick Marks, Auburn – Marks evolved into this

 year’s top freshman defensive tackle, starting all 12 games for the